Alekseyyy/SNHU/README.md

 <details>
 <summary>Capture The Flags (CTFs)</summary>

-* picoCTF 2025: general beginner-level ctf challenges.
+* _picoCTF 2025_: general beginner-level ctf challenges.
+    * Sadly, I do not have a README or supplementary materials (I did these challenges haphazardly, and did not have the time to document my progress and achievements).
 * [picoCTF 2023](./sundries/ctf/2023/picoCTF): general beginner-level ctf challenges.
 * [BrixelCTF 2020](./sundries/ctf/2020/brixelctf): general beginner-level ctf challenges.
 * [Decompetition 2020](./sundries/ctf/2020/decompetition): reverse engineering puzzles.
 Rather than trying to work out a "flag," participants are challenged to reengineer compiled binaries to best match the output of the original compiled executable.